 This goes back to the speed thing.
 Your images are one of the main offenders when it comes to slow-loading WordPress pages.
 Make sure your images are optimized both in scale AND file size.
 These are two different things.
 The scale of the image is the actual dimensions used on a page.
 The file size is how many kilobytes or megabytes the image is.

 Smaller file sizes mean faster pages.
 You can use a plugin like WP Smush to automatically compress all images you upload to WordPress.
 This will help ensure that your images are as small as possible without sacrificing quality.
-I also recommend using lossless compression, which means that the image quality is not reduced at all.
+I also recommend using lossless compression, which means the image quality is not reduced.

 WP-Optimize can also handle image compression for you.
 It’s as easy as clicking a button and watching your images get compressed, and your website gets faster!